NetEase/UnitySocketIO/README.md

 ## How to use

 It is very simple to use UnitySocketIO.
-Copy all the DLLs located in the file of /bin/Debug/ in your project.
+Copy all the DLLs located in the directory /bin/Debug/ to your project.

 Of course, you can download this project and compile it: